Teatro di San Carlo: Composers in residence

 Vincenzo Bellini, Sicilian by birth, also staged his first work, Bianca e Fernando, at the San Carlo.

 Giuseppe Verdi was also associated with the theatre.
-In 1841, his Oberto Conte di San Bonifacio was performed there and in 1845 he wrote his first opera for the theatre, Alzira; a second, Luisa Miller, followed in 1849.
+In 1841, his Oberto Conte di San Bonifacio was performed there, and in 1845 he wrote his first opera for the theatre, Alzira; a second, Luisa Miller, followed in 1849.
 His third should have been Gustavo III, but the censor made such significant changes that it was never performed in that version nor under that title (until a re-created version was given in 2004).
 It was later performed in Rome with significant revisions to the plot and its location, while the title became Un ballo in maschera.

 Among the conductors and composers appointed by the Teatro San Carlo was the famous and eccentric French harpist and composer Nicolas-Charles Bochsa, who was accompanied by his lover, the English prima donna Anna Bishop, with whom he was touring the world.
 He conducted several operas (1844–1845) in the San Carlo with Anna Bishop as prima donna.
 She sang there 327 times in 24 operas.

 Decline and revival by late 19th century

-The unification of Italy in 1861 led to Naples losing its status as the musical center of Italy and the home of the country's leading opera house to La Scala as power and wealth moved northwards.
-By 1874 the fall in income from performances led to the closing of the opera house for a year.
+The unification of Italy in 1861 led to Naples losing its status as the musical center of Italy and the home of the country's leading opera house (Milan and the Teatro alla Scala took up these positions as power and wealth moved northwards).
+By 1874, the fall in performance income led to the opera house's closing for a year.
 Its fortunes were able to recover due to the continued support in the latter half of the nineteenth century and into the twentieth century by Giacomo Puccini and other composers of verismo operas, such as Pietro Mascagni, Leoncavallo, Giordano, and Cilea, who staged their works here.

-In the late nineteenth century, the house created its own in-house orchestra under Giuseppe Martucci, which helped attract a number of respected conductors including Arturo Toscanini, Pietro Mascagni and composer Richard Strauss, whose influence expanded the opera house's repertoire.
+In the late nineteenth century, the house created its own in-house orchestra under Giuseppe Martucci, which helped attract several respected conductors, including Arturo Toscanini, Pietro Mascagni, and composer Richard Strauss, whose influence expanded the opera house's repertoire.

-One performer who did not appear in Naples from 1901 onward was Naples-born Enrico Caruso, who after being booed by a section of the audience during a performance of L'elisir d'amore, vowed never to return.
+One performer who did not appear in Naples from 1901 onward was Naples-born Enrico Caruso, who, after being booed by a section of the audience during a performance of L'elisir d'amore, vowed never to return.